87th Annual Gala a Rousing Success!

-“Come Fly Around the World with Us” at Hallie Q. Brown’s Annual Night at the Q!
+Hallie Q. Brown’s Annual Night at the Q! was a phenomenal success!

-The event, which is a fundraiser for Hallie Q. Brown, will allow you to experience food, drinks and activities from 6 unique locales: Paris, France; Barcelona, Spain; Edinburgh, Scotland; Tokyo, Japan; Hallie Quinn Brown’s Homewood Cottage in Ohio; and our very own St. Paul, Minnesota.
-Stroll through open air markets, watch painters create a masterpiece, relax in a Scottish pub, and learn about Hallie Q. Brown’s mission and programs.
-More information is available by clicking here.
+The event, which is our annual fundraiser, transported guests around the world to experience food, drinks and activities from 6 unique locales: Paris, France; Barcelona, Spain; Edinburgh, Scotland; Tokyo, Japan; Hallie Quinn Brown’s Homewood Cottage in Ohio; and our very own St. Paul, Minnesota.

 New Reverse-Mobile Food Shelf Launches October 1